The two most common forms are Osteoarthritis and Rheumatoid arthritis.

 Common symptoms of rheumatoid arthritis include:

-Our biomechanical podiatrists can determine if there is excess stress being placed on joints by poor general posture, especially foot posture.
+Our Biomechanical Podiatrists can determine if there is excess stress being placed on joints by altered foot posture.
 This can be rectified with orthotics if necessary.
 A biomechanist can also advise on appropriate footwear.

-Our Pilates classes can also be an effective way of building muscle strength and flexibility to keep you moving, active and healthy.
+Our Pilates classes can also be an effective way of building and maintaining muscle strength and flexibility to keep you moving, active and healthy.
 This is a great way to help manage and reduce future flare ups when things have settled down.